 Your WordPress database stores blog posts, comments, pages, links, portfolio items, and other website content.
 It also holds website settings, plugin settings, and theme settings that were configured doing the initial website design.

-In this post, we shall look at WordPress database structure, why it is important to optimize it, and the best ways to optimize your WordPress database.
+In this post, we shall look at WordPress database structure, why it is important to optimize it, and the best ways to optimize database WordPress with the help of a leading WordPress speed optimization service provider.

-Before we look at how to optimize your WordPress database, it is imperative first to understand the core WordPress database tables.
+Before we look at how to optimize database WordPress, it is imperative first to understand the core WordPress database tables.

 WordPress comprises 12 core tables (this could change in future updates).
 Of course, you will see dozens of tables on most WordPress websites because plugins and themes save other data and settings in the WordPress database.